open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 We need to append a `loop` item to the *experiment* `sequence`.
 We will use this `loop` for the practice phase of the experiment.
 Click on the *experiment* `sequence` to open its controls in the tab area.

 Drag the `loop` item from the item toolbar into the `sequence` just the way you added the `form_text_display`.
-New items are inserted below the item that they are dropped on, so if you drop the new `loop` on the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
-But don't worry if you drop a new item in the wrong place, because you can always drag it to the correct location later.
+New items are inserted below the item that they are dropped on, so if you drop the new `loop` onto the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
+But don't worry if you drop a new item in the wrong place, because you can always re-order things later.

 A `loop` does not do anything by itself.
 A `loop` always needs another item to run.
 Therefore you have to fill the new `loop` item with another item (You will also see a warning written in red telling you that 'no item to run specified' in the tab area, if you select this `loop` item).
-Choose a `sequence` item in the item toolbar and drag it onto the `loop` item in the *overview area* (not the `sequence` tab).
-When a tooltip appears with the text 'set as item to run for loop', you can drop it.
+Drag a `sequence` item from the item toolbar onto the `loop` item.
+A pop-up menu will appear, asking you whether you want to insert the `sequence` after the `loop` item, or use the `sequence` as the `loop`'s item to run.
+Select 'Set as item to run for loop'.
 (We will get back to this in Step 2.)

 <div class='info-box' markdown='1'>